Stephen A. Fulling: Education and career

 After secondary education at Missouri's Lindbergh High School, Fulling graduated in 1967 with A.B. in physics from Harvard University.
 At Princeton University he became a graduate student in physics and received M.S. in 1969 and Ph.D. in 1972.
 His thesis Scalar Quantum Field Theory in a Closed Universe of Constant Curvature was supervised by Arthur Wightman.
-Fulling was a postdoc from 1972 to 1974 at the University of Wisconsin-Milwaukee and from 1974 to 1976 at King’s College London.
+Fulling was a postdoc from 1972 to 1974 at the University of Wisconsin-Milwaukee and from 1974 to 1976 at King's College London.
 At Texas A&M University he joined the mathematics faculty in 1976 and was promoted to full professor in 1984.
 In addition to mathematics, he holds a joint appointment in physics and astronomy.

+In addition to more than a hundred papers and publications, he has authored two books, Aspects of Quantum Field Theory in Curved Space-Time (Cambridge University Press, 1989) and Linearity and the Mathematics of Several Variables (World Scientific, 2000).

 In 2018 Fulling was elected a fellow of the American Physical Society.
 He has also been elected a foreign member of the Royal Society of Sciences in Uppsala.